Burley, Rutland: Burley House

 A dining room was designed for Daniel Finch, 8th Earl of Winchilsea, and installed in 1778.

 In 1908 a fire broke out during a party attended by Winston Churchill, destroying the west part of the house.

 The mansion was converted into six dwellings by Kit Martin in 1993–98, with a further 22 dwellings on the estate.
 Previously the estate had been purchased by Asil Nadir in 1991.

 Church

 The church of the Holy Cross, adjacent to the mansion, is in the care of the Churches Conservation Trust.
 It contains a moving memorial by Sir Francis Chantrey to Lady Charlotte Finch (1820).

+1968 Vulcan crash

+Avro Vulcan XM604 of 9 Squadron crashed at 13:24 on Tuesday 30 January 1968, 20 yards from the house of Geoffrey Eayrs.
+The Vulcan was inverted when it crashed and totally disintegrated.
+The crash was witnessed by resident Colonel Sir Roland Findlay.